Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Painting with Oil-Based Primer
+Painting With Oil-Based Primer

 Whether you're painting stained cabinets, spindles, trim, or any other unpainted wood surface, using the right primer is critical for a successful paint job.
 The best primer for painting stained wood is one that's oil-based, not latex.
 While you might consider using the less stinky latex option, it is a bad choice for priming stained wood.

-Even though oil primer is messy to work with and smells bad, it's still one of the best options for priming unpainted wood.
+- Oil-Based Primer: Even though oil primer is messy to work with and smells bad, it's still one of the best options for priming unpainted wood.
 I have yet to find latex primer that matches the performance.
 Oil primer soaks into wood to form a seal without raising the grain, and wood tannin won't bleed into your paint.
 The primer also enhances paint gloss.

-Painting Over Oil-Based Paint
+How to Paint Over Oil-Based Paint

-If you plan to use latex paint on wood already painted with oil paint, do not paint it without applying one coat of oil-based primer first, or a latex bonding primer specified for use over oil paint.
+If you plan to use latex paint on wood already painted with oil paint, do not paint it without applying one coat of oil-based primer first or a latex bonding primer specified for use over oil paint.
 For the best adhesion, an oil-based bonding primer is the most reliable option.
 You can use any latex paint on top of it.

 Brushing Oil Primer Onto Wood Substrates

 The quality of your prime quote is equally important as your paint coat.
 You can brush on a flawless coat of paint, but if the primer underneath is full of horrible brush strokes, the imperfections will be an eye sore.
 Brushing oil primer onto wood is more challenging than brushing on water-based primer.
 The added thickness makes it more tricky to work with.
-If you over-apply, or brush over the same wet area one too many times, you'll end up with a real mess.
+If you over-apply or brush over the same wet area one too many times, you'll end up with a real mess.
 Follow my tips to avoid a headache.

-Choose the right paint brush: Brushing on primer smoothly starts with a high quality paint brush meant for oil-based coatings.
+Brushing on primer smoothly starts with a high quality paint brush meant for oil-based coatings.
 Don't use the wrong type of brush, or a low quality one.
 My personal favorite brush for oil-based coatings is the Purdy Black Bristle China Brush.
 The natural bristles hold more material to make cutting-in easier.
 I get multiple uses out of these brushes before I need to replace them.
 Careful cleaning is key.
 I soak my oil brushes in mineral spirits and clean the bristles with a wire brush.
 After cleaning, I wipe the bristles dry with a rag to prevent them from hardening.

 Use the right size brush for what you're priming.
 A brush too big for a small area will be difficult and messy to work with.
 For most interior trim, I use an angled 2 to 2 1/2-inch brush.
 For narrow window sash, or working around door hinges and other small areas, a 1-inch brush is perfect.

-Thin the primer: Oil-based primer is thick and sticky, and when used right out of the can without any thinning, you will end up with brush strokes because the primer gets tacky before it's had a chance to level out.
+Oil-based primer is thick and sticky, and when used right out of the can without any thinning, you will end up with brush strokes because the primer gets tacky before it's had a chance to level out.
 For fine finishing projects, thinning is key for reducing brush strokes.

-You can thin it by either adding a small amount of mineral spirits, or an extender like Penetrol.
+You can thin it by either adding a small amount of mineral spirits or an extender like Penetrol.
 This extends the dry time to let the primer level out more before it starts drying.
 Extender also makes application easier because you have more working time.

-Don't over-apply: A little goes a long way.
+A little goes a long way.
 Even after thinning, brushing on too much primer leaves brush strokes and uneven texturing in the finish that are hard to remove without sanding.
 Apply a small amount of primer first and see how far you can spread it evenly over the surface with your brush, working in sections.
 Always leave a wet edge and work in one direction, similar to staining a deck, or rolling paint onto a wall.

-Apply two coats: On most of my wood painting projects, I apply two coats of primer and two coats of paint.
+On most of my wood painting projects, I apply two coats of primer and two coats of paint.
 Two coats of primer eliminates any chance of tannin bleed.
 Sometimes the first coat doesn't completely seal the surface.
 Two coats is important too when priming over grain filler.
 With only one prime coat, you can run into problems with dull spots in the paint gloss.

 Two prime coats also gives you optimal paint coverage when painting white over brown wood that hasn't been painted.
 The paint will cover so much easier in a couple coats.
 The gloss of the paint will also be more shiny and smooth.